Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion: Proofs

 We color the entries of non-zero columns of any given matrix $Q$ black, white or red as follows: \begin{itemize} \item An element is colored black if it is the larger element in a critical pair. \item An element is colored red if it is the smaller element in a critical pair. \item All other elements are colored white. \end{itemize} \begin{remark} Note that if a black element is decreased (or a red is increased), either the $\edp(\cdot)$ of the matrix has to decrease, or that element can no longer be black (red). \end{remark}

-Our proof involves manipulating the elements of $Q$ while maintaining it as a valid mechanism: any change in $Q$ that neither increases a black element nor decreases a red element will keep $\edp (Q_{\hX|X})$ at most equal to its previous value.
+Our proof involves manipulating the elements of $Q$ while maintaining it as a valid mechanism: any change in $Q$ that neither increases a black element nor decreases a red element keeps $\edp (Q_{\hX|X})$ at most equal to its previous value.

 \begin{definition} For any $0 \le k \le M-1$, let $\mc{Q}^{(k)}(\mc{P},D)$ be the set of all $(\mc{P},D)$-valid mechanisms with $k$ all-zero columns.
 Also let $\mc{Q}^{{*}^{(k)}}(\mc{P},D) \subset \mc{Q}^{(k)}(\mc{P},D)$ be the set of mechanisms with the smallest $\edp(\cdot)$ among all mechanisms in $\mc{Q}^{(k)}(\mc{P},D)$. \end{definition}